Subscribe for updates

 By entering your email, you agree to receive marketing emails from JobScore

 That’s why the screening interview is so important.
 These initial conversations serve as a powerful tool to identify top performers, align expectations, and create a great first impression of your company.
-By focusing on the most promising candidates early in the process, you not only increase your chances of making exceptional hires but also streamline your recruitment efforts.
+Focusing on the most promising candidates early in the hiring process allows you to streamline your recruitment efforts while increasing your chances of making an exceptional hire.

 In this article, we’ll explore what you need to know about screening interviews, from their purpose and benefits to best practices and KPIs.